aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 <https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#client-metadata>.

-The client metadata document MUST contain a `client_id` property whose value MUST compare and match the URL of the document using simple string comparison as defined in [RFC3986] Section 6.2.1.
+The client metadata document MUST contain a `client_id` property whose value MUST match the URL of the document using simple string comparison as defined in [RFC3986] Section 6.2.1.

 The client metadata document MAY define additional properties in the response.